CorruptComputer/Officer-Beepsky/README.md

 The easiest way to build is using `./gradlew jar` in either PowerShell (Windows), or in the terminal (Linux/Mac).

-You could alternatively use Intellij and select fatJar from `Gradle Tasks->Build->jar`, and once you've done this step you can simply build by pressing the green run arrow at the top.
+You could alternatively use Intellij and select jar from `Gradle Tasks->Build->jar`, and once you've done this step you can simply build by pressing the green run arrow at the top.

 The jar will built so that all dependencies will be packed into it in order to make it easily portable.